-SoS® supports your design process by identifying random fields and the visualization of scatter shapes.
+SoS® assists you to extend and to simplify your statistical analysis of field data.
 Thus, you can locate areas with a high probability of failure or variation („hot spots“) and identify the causes of the scatter.

 Visualization of statistical quantities on FEM meshes may simplify the evaluation of robustness significantly.
 Visualization helps in particular if the critical regions are a priori not known or if their positions vary randomly (e.g. in crash simulation, metal forming simulation, etc.).
 Further, visualization helps to increase the acceptance of statistical results in CAE and production departments.

 Statistics on Structures® supports a robustness analysis in these ways:

 - Identify consequences of manufacturing tolerances and random loads